 The archives page includes articles from the recently discovered, African- American newspaper, The St. Louis Argus, the FBI Trial Transcript, and The Chicago Defender.

 The St. Louis Argus

-In 2013, Florida State University Student, Jessica Primani, discovered articles and photographs covering the Emmett Till trial that has been missing from the African- American newspaper, The St. Louis Argus.
+In 2013, Florida State University student, Jessica Primani, discovered articles and photographs covering the Emmett Till trial that had been missing from the African-American newspaper, The St. Louis Argus.

 Primani, at the time, had been working with Professor Davis Houck on an independent study project.

-The recently discovered microfilm features articles on the trial as well as imaged including Till's brutally beaten body, scenes from the trial and exclusive pictures of civil rights leader Medgar Evers.
+The recently discovered microfilm features articles on the trial as well as images including Till's brutally beaten body, scenes from the trial and exclusive pictures of civil rights leader Medgar Evers.

 FBI TRIAL TRANSCRIPT